project-chip/connectedhomeip/docs/guides/BUILDING.md

 ## Updating Matter code

-If you already have the Matter code checked out, run the following command to update the repository and synchronize submodules:
+If you already have the Matter code checked out, run the following commands to update the repository and synchronize submodules:

 ```